CH 121 College Chemistry I

 Entering students are expected to have a working knowledge of high school algebra and scientific notation.
 Students are advised to investigate and understand the degree requirements at the university where they intend to transfer.
-(Note - this sequence is not equivalent to General Chemistry.
-CH 122 and CH 123 fulfill Baccalaureate Core requirements at OSU.)
+(Note - this sequence is not equivalent to General Chemistry.)
 CH 121, CH 122, CH 123 must be taken in order.

 Prerequisite